 Negligence is a type of civil claim that involves four separate elements.
 First, there must be a duty of care.
 A driver owes a duty to all other users of the road, including other drivers, motorcyclists, pedestrians, and bicyclists, to use reasonable care in the operation of their vehicle to avoid creating a risk of injury to others.
 Next, there must have been a breach of this duty.
 By violating a traffic law or another rule of the road, a defendant driver breaches the duty of care and increases the likelihood of causing an accident.
 Third, causation must be established, which means that the accident likely would not have happened if not for the breach.
 Finally, the plaintiff must have suffered damages that are reasonably quantifiable.

 If all of these elements are demonstrated, a defendant may be held liable for the costs of all of the damages caused by the accident, often including medical costs, pain and suffering, lost income, permanent or temporary disability, rehabilitative treatment, and any other available damages.Contact San Antonio Lawyer Jeramie Gertz After a Car Accident

 If you have been injured in a head-on collision caused by a negligent driver, we are ready to help you.
 We have assisted numerous accident victims with pursuing compensation for injuries sustained in all types of crashes, including head-on collisions.
-For a free, no-obligation consultation to find out what we can do for you, call San Antonio car accident attorney Jeramie Gertz at 210-807-4444 or use our online form to set up a confidential case evaluation.
-He can assist people who need a drunk driving accident attorney or guidance with any other type of motor vehicle collision claim.
+For a free, no-obligation consultation to find out what we can do for you, call San Antonio attorney Jeramie Gertz at 210-807-4444 or use our online form to set up a confidential case evaluation.
+He can assist people who need help with a drunk driving accident or guidance with any other type of motor vehicle collision claim.
 Jeramie Gertz represents people throughout Bexar, Maverick, Kendall, Medina, Comal, Bandera, and Atascosa Counties.